Mexico school collapse: Rescuers in race to reach trapped girl

 By late Wednesday afternoon, activity grew frenetic.
 Heavy machinery cleared away excess debris and brought in more to fortify collapsing areas of the buildings.

-Rescuers said they found two temperature readings of vital organs that were confirmed by a doctor with federal police.
+Rescuers said they found two temperature readings of vital organs that were confirmed by a doctor with the Federal Police.

 "That person should be alive," a rescuer told Foro TV.